 Unfortunately, the game did not make the stir they expected it to make.
 Many players still prefer the original board game format over the video game format.
 Though the idea is outstanding and Trivial Pursuit fans all over the world would love to play the game via game console, the execution is not there yet.
 Users have complained about the difficulty of gameplay and bugs.

 Trivial Pursuit is on the right track, though!
 All we can do is sit tight and hope that the brand develops a trivia game app sooner than later.

 Trivial Pursuit-Type Apps for iOS and Android

 Just because Trivial Pursuit doesn’t have the technology or know-how to create an app that would measure up to its iconic board games doesn’t mean that other companies haven’t tried!
-There have been many attempts to create a worthy trivia game app.
+There have been many attempts to create a worthy trivia game app (right now, the closest you can get is by playing some Trivial Pursuit games with your Alexa).
 Here are some of the best ones for iOS and Android!

 QuizUp is one of the most popular trivia apps on the market.
 It is free and available on both iOS and Android devices.
 The game stands out with its incredible algorithm and user-friendly interface.
 Chances are, you won’t find another app that is as attractive and easy to use.

 You can choose from a wide variety of categories to play in.
 The categories range from general knowledge, animals, and other broad subjects, to Harry Potter, How I Met Your Mother, and more niche subjects.

 When you choose to play a game, you’re matched with a stranger that is approximately on the same level as you.
 You then get to compete in a few rounds of trivia on your chosen topic.
 The rounds feature multiple-choice questions.
 You get a time limit for every question, which results in quick gameplay.
 The quicker you answer, the better.